intgr/dogslow-sentry/README.rst

     DOGSLOW_LOG_LEVEL = 'WARNING' # optional, defaults to 'WARNING'

-    # change the sentry handler to handle WARNINGs, or create a new handler
+    # Add a new sentry handler to handle WARNINGs.
+It's not recommended to
-    # just for dogslow with the SentryHandler
+    # modify the existing sentry handler, as you'll probably start seeing
+    # other warnings unnecessarily sent to Sentry.
     LOGGING = {
         ...
         'handlers': {
             ...
-            'sentry': {
+            'dogslow': {
                 'level': 'WARNING',
                 'class': 'raven.contrib.django.handlers.SentryHandler',
             }